 This one basically means a wanker or a jerk and it’s used to refer to someone lazy (no sexual connotations in fact).

-“You have an IQ of an oyster”.
+“You have the IQ of an oyster.”
 Ahh, poor oyster.
 And poor, unfortunate person who’s at the receiving end of this insult.
 He has just been called so stupid and likened to the mental ability of an oyster!